Gaelsk/Portfolio/src/projects/BookApp.md

 ---
-title: "BookApp"
+title: "Book Manager"
 href: "https://pacific-retreat-20425.herokuapp.com/"
 ---

-A Bookapp based on React, Apollo and a GraphQl Api with CRUD functionalities.
+A Bookapp based on React, Apollo and a GraphQl Api with CRUD functionalities